build_site() is a convenient wrapper around six functions:

 Use development or deployment process?

-There are four top-level YAML settings that affect the entire site:
+There are five top-level YAML settings that affect the entire site:

 destination controls where the site will be generated.
 It defaults to